 If you are dissatisfied with the order of the ECT, you may appeal to the High Court but only if the District Court grants leave to appeal on a point of law.
 Alternatively, you may also appeal to the High Court on the basis that the ECT had made orders for a matter that is outside the ECT’s jurisdiction.

 Implications of the ECT on Businesses and PMEs

 Employers can now file contractual and statutory salary-related claims relating to salary in lieu of notice of termination to the ECT.

-Previously, PMEs earning a basic monthly salary exceeding $4,500 cannot bring their claims to the TADM.
+Previously, PMEs earning a basic monthly salary exceeding $4,500 could not bring their claims to the TADM.
 After the establishment of the ECT, all PMEs who are union members in non-unionised companies may file a claim.
 Rank-and-file union members in non-unionised companies may also file a claim.